 Should a school be oversubscribed from within any of the criteria above, then distance will be used to prioritise applications within these categories.
 If there are two or more pupils who live identical distances from the school, the decision will be made by casting lots drawn by the Education Lead, Southampton City Council.
 Distances are measured based on the shortest walking distance using public roads and footpaths.
 Distances are measured from home to school for all children.
 These are calculated using a computerised mapping system that uses data supplied by the Ordnance Survey.
-Distances are measured from the point designated in the system as the home address to the point designated in the system as the mid-point of the nearest open pedestrian gate top the school, using public roads and footpaths.
+Distances are measured from the point designated in the system as the home address to the point designated in the system as the home address to the school, using public roads and footpaths.